Empath (character)

-Manuel Alfonso Rodrigo de la Rocha is a character appearing in American comic books published by Marvel Comics.
+Empath (Manuel Alfonso Rodrigo de la Rocha) is a character appearing in American comic books published by Marvel Comics.
 Created by writer Chris Claremont and artist Sal Buscema, the character first appeared in New Mutants #16 (June 1984).
 De la Rocha is a mutant, a subspecies of humans born with superhuman abilities, who possesses the power to sense and manipulate the emotions of others.
-He is known under the codename Empath.

 Publication history

-Manuel de la Rocha debuted as a member of Emma Frost's original Hellions in New Mutants #16 (June 1984), created by Chris Claremont and Sal Buscema.
+Manuel de la Rocha debuted as a member of Emma Frost's original Hellions in New Mutants #16 (June 1984), and was created by Chris Claremont and Sal Buscema.
 He subsequently appeared in several Marvel series, including The New Mutants #17, Uncanny X-Men #193, Firestar #2–4, The New Mutants #26, 28, 38–40, 43, 53, 56, 62, Annual #4, The New Mutants #81, X-Treme X-Men #31, 34–35, and X-Men: The 198 #1–5.

 Fictional character biography

 Hellions

 Empath is born in Castile, Spain.
-He is a mutant in the Marvel universe who attends school at the Massachusetts Academy, and is one of the original students of then-villain, the White Queen.
-Emma Frost's students, known as the Hellions, are rivals of Charles Xavier's students, the New Mutants.
-Manuel fancies Frost so much that during the night, he attempts to read her mind but she notices instantly, deciding to show him everything about her.
-Empath describes her as cold as ice.
-De la Rocha is one of the few Hellions, along with James Proudstar, Amara Aquilla, and Angelica Jones to survive an attack by time-travelling villain Trevor Fitzroy (although Empath's former teammate, Tarot is eventually resurrected).
+He is a mutant who attends school at the Massachusetts Academy, and is one of the original students of then-villain, the White Queen (Emma Frost).
+Frost's students, known as the Hellions, are rivals of Charles Xavier's students, the New Mutants.
+Empath fancies Frost so much that during the night, he attempts to read her mind but she notices instantly, deciding to show him everything about her.
+Empath is one of the few Hellions to survive an attack by Trevor Fitzroy, who kills most of the Hellions.

-The White Queen once uses Empath to manipulate Magneto into allowing the New Mutants to join the Hellions.
-This is made easier as the New Mutants were deeply traumatized by a powerful enemy known as the Beyonder.
-During the course of this plan, he meets two of Xavier's allies, Tom Corsi and Sharon Friedlander.
-He takes the opportunity to attack them mentally, changing a subtle attraction to full-blown obsessive sexual desire between the two.
-They show up several days later, severely traumatized.

-During his tenure with the Hellions, de la Rocha meets and falls in love with Amara Aquilla, the New Mutant known as Magma.
-Aquilla eventually leaves her team and becomes a member of the Hellions, so that she can be close to de la Rocha.
+During his tenure with the Hellions, Empath meets and falls in love with Amara Aquilla, the New Mutant known as Magma.
+Aquilla eventually leaves her team and becomes a member of the Hellions, so that she can be close to Empath.
 He even accompanies her back to her home in Nova Roma.
-The romance ends, however, when Aquilla realizes that de la Rocha was using his abilities to control her emotions.
-When the colony of Nova Roma is discovered to be a ruse by the witch Selene, Empath uses his abilities for a time to convince Magma that this is a hoax.
-This sets a bond of mistrust between the two that never is broken.
+The romance ends when Aquilla realizes that Empath was manipulating her.